Core Principle

 - Infinite matter means infinite potential energy

-- Eternal cycle of organization/reorganization
+- Eternal cycle of organization/reorganization at every scale

 - Local vs Global